A Cork branch of the Social Democrats is at the centre of a Garda investigation into alleged voter fraud, theunderstands.

 It concerns a situation during February’s general election in which the subject of the complaint allegedly voted twice, once in their home constituency and once in the city.

-“We have no comment to make,” a spokesperson said.
+“We have no comment to make,” said a spokesperson.

-It’s understood however that an internal review of the issue within the party is ongoing, while in the meantime the subject of the complaint remains a party member.
+It is understood, however, that an internal review of the issue within the party is ongoing and that, in the meantime, the subject of the complaint remains a party member.

-It’s believed that the complaint was made directly to the gardaí by the complainant and that the party did not directly refer it itself.
+It is believed that the complaint was made directly to the gardaí by the complainant and that the party did not directly refer it.